 Emma offers regular consultations across the district to school staff and involved professionals as well as opportunities for assessment & intervention advice for children and young people aged 0 – 19.
 She is also facilitating a range of supervision, training (including Talk Boost) and support groups across the district for parents/carers and involved professionals.

 Michelle Maton is the Specialist Adult & Child Counsellor & Senior Family Support Worker for Rochford Extended Services.

 Michelle is a qualified as a counsellor in 2004.
-She is a Registered Member of the British Association of Counselling and Psychotherapy (BACP), having passed their proficiency examination.
+She is a Registered Member of the British Association of Counselling and Psychotherapy (MBACP), and has passed their proficiency examination.
 She works in accordance with their Code of Practice for Standards & Ethics.

-Michelle has worked extensively with children and families with additional needs, and delivered a series of workshops on the subject, at the National Child & Adolescent Mental Health Service Annual Conference, in partnership with an Essex County council Senior EP.
+Michelle has worked extensively with children and families with additional needs, and was invited to deliver a series of workshops on the subject, at the National Child & Adolescent Mental Health Service Annual Conference, in partnership with Essex County councils Educational Psychology Service.

-Michelle spent 5 years as a member of the Family Support Team at Havens Hospice, working with families from time of diagnosis in both Fairhaven and Little Haven.
+Michelle previously worked asa member of the Family Support Team at Havens Hospice, in a Counselling role working with families from time of diagnosis in both Fairhaven and Little Haven.

 She is also an accredited Youth Advocate and has worked for a children's charity to provide advocacy and independent support for looked after children, ensuring they had a voice when decisions were being made concerning their future.

 Michelle has worked as an advocate for young offenders in Her Majestys Prisons, on behalf of the Youth Justice Board.

 In addition she has been trustee of a local mental health charity and part of the management committee for Poplar Adolescent Education Unit, a tier 4 mental health service for young people.